DataDog/documentation/content/en/monitors/service_level_objectives/_index.md

 ## Viewing SLOs

 Group your SLOs by *team*, *service* or *environment* to get a summary view of your data.
-You can quickly analyze how the total number of SLOs are in each state (breached, warning, OK, and no data) grouped by context.
+You can quickly analyze how many SLOs are in each state (breached, warning, OK, and no data), grouped by context.

 {{< img src="/monitors/service_level_objectives/slo_group_by.png" alt="Summary view of SLOs grouped by Team" style="width:100%;" >}}